Connecticut vacation rentals

 Small towns sprinkled throughout the state like Mystic, Wethersfield, and Bristol give travelers a peek into Connecticut's pioneering heritage.
 More than half of the state is covered by woodland, making it a natural paradise for outdoor activities.
 Whether you’re exploring the maple- and birch-filled forests of the Eastern Uplands, with their stellar hiking and mountain biking trails, or the rugged Taconic Mountain Range — home to Connecticut’s highest peak, Mount Frissell, and the state’s ski resorts — there’s no shortage of fun to be had in the Constitution State.

-When is the best time to stay in a vacation rental in Connecticut?
+The best time to stay in a vacation rental in Connecticut